Ancient Greek temple: Stone-built temples

 The Heraion at Olympia (c.
-600 BCE)
+600 BC)

 The Heraion of Olympia (c.
 600 BC) exemplifies the transition from wood to stone construction.
 This building, initially constructed entirely of wood and mudbrick, had its wooden columns gradually replaced with stone ones over time.
 Like a museum of Doric columns and Doric capitals, it contains examples of all chronological phases, up to the Roman period.
 One of the columns in the opisthodomos remained wooden at least until the 2nd century AD, when Pausanias described it.
 This 6 × 16-column temple already called for a solution to the Doric corner conflict.
 It was achieved through a reduction of the corner intercolumniations the so-called corner contraction.
 The Heraion is most advanced in regards to the relationship between naos and peristasis, as it uses the solution that became canonical decades later, a linear axis running along the external faces of the outer naos walls and through the central axis of the associated columns.
 Its differentiation between wider intercolumnia on the narrow sides and narrower ones on the long sides was also an influential feature, as was the positioning of the columns within the naos, corresponding with those on the outside, a feature not repeated until the construction of the temple at Bassae 150 years later.

-Temple of Artemis, Kerkyra (early 6th century BCE)
+Temple of Artemis, Kerkyra (early 6th century BC)

-The oldest Doric temple entirely built of stone is represented by the early 6th century BCE Artemis Temple in Kerkyra (modern Corfu).
+The oldest Doric temple entirely built of stone is represented by the early 6th century BC Artemis Temple in Kerkyra (modern Corfu).
 All parts of this building are bulky and heavy, its columns reach a height of barely five times their bottom diameter and were very closely spaced with an intercolumniation of a single column width.
 The individual members of its Doric orders all differ considerably from the later canon, although all essential Doric features are present.
 Its ground plan of 8 by 17 columns, probably pseudoperipteral, is unusual.

 Archaic Olympieion, Athens

 Among the Doric temples, the Peisistratid Olympieion at Athens has a special position.
 Although this building was never completed, its architect apparently attempted to adapt the Ionic dipteros.
 Column drums built into the later foundations indicate that it was originally planned as a Doric temple.
 Nonetheless, its ground plan follows the Ionic examples of Samos so closely that it would be hard to reconcile such a solution with a Doric triglyph frieze.
-After the expulsion of Hippias in 510 BCE, work on this structure was stopped: Democratic Athens had no desire to continue a monument of tyrannical self-aggrandisation.
+After the expulsion of Hippias in 510, work on this structure was stopped: Democratic Athens had no desire to continue a monument of tyrannical self-aggrandisation.